 OSA affects approximately 18 million adults in the United States.
 When left untreated, it can have serious consequences for both health and personal development.

 Chronic fatigue, mood swings, and an inability to concentrate can all be caused by untreated sleep apnea.
 These symptoms can, in turn, lead to failed careers, broken marriages, and automobile and workplace accidents.

-Untreated, OSA can have serious consequences.
-The relentless Daytime Fatigue that often results may lead to failed careers, broken marriages and automobile and workplace Accidents.
-It can even be Life-Threatening, leading to the development of hypertension, heart failure and stroke.
-(A 2005 New England Journal of Medicine study found that Sleep Apnea doubles a person’s risk of Stroke over a seven year period)
+OSA can even be life-threatening because it can lead to the development of hypertension, heart failure, and stroke.
+In fact, a 2005 New England Journal of Medicine study found that sleep apnea doubles a person’s risk of stroke over a seven year period.

 How can a dentist help my sleep apnea?